 Requesting This Course:

 - This course is being offered at the following upcoming Regional Training.
-Click on the city name for further information and registration: Baltimore, MD and San Diego, CA, Nashville, TN, San Antonio, TX and Baltimore, MD.
+Click on the city name for further information and registration: San Diego, CA, Nashville, TN, San Antonio, TX and Baltimore, MD.

 - Coming soon as an online course this Fall 2019!
 Learn more on our Online Course page.

 This course is designed to provide insight into the nature of the psychological aspects of terrorism and how the principles of psychological counter-terrorism can be used to mitigate its adverse psychological impact.